driusan/gosh/README.md

 to support.
 So instead, let's import that so that we can convert the terminal to raw mode.
 (We'll still use bufio for the simplicity of ReadRune.)

+(We'll actually use CbreakMode(), which is like raw mode in that it'll send us 1 key at a time, but unlike raw mode in that special command sequences will still be interpreted.)

 ### "main.go imports"
 ```go
 "github.com/pkg/term"